neur0n-7/Virtual-Cube/README.md

     <li>Download the latest stable version of Python 3.X from https://www.python.org/downloads/ if you haven't already done so.
 (This was made with Python 3.12.4)</li>
     <li>Download this repository as a .zip file.</li>
     <li>Extract the .zip into a folder.</li>
+    <li>Install the required packages.</li>
     <li>Run main.py from the terminal, IDLE, or any other IDE/text editor that supports Python.</li>
 </ol>

-Alternatively, if you have `git` installed, run `git clone https://github.com/neur0n-7/Virtual-Cube.git` to directly download the contents of this repository.
+Alternatively, if you have `git` installed, run `git clone https://github.com/neur0n-7/Virtual-Cube.git` to directly clone the contents of this repository.

 ## Report Issues
 If you happen to have an issue with Virtual Cube, please open an issue on GitHub.